 Whether it’s a group therapy session (OA is a good one), or a Facebook group, working through this kind of issue with other people who are also struggling through it makes sticking to your plan much, much easier.

 Whether you just overeat occasionally or you’re a binge-eater, there’s a group that can help you by supporting and encouraging you through the process of re-structuring your mindset.
 The accountability involved with weekly or bi-weekly meetings or group chats are quite helpful if you tend to get distracted from your plan.

 Or maybe you’re a loner?
 I know I am.
 Though I have been in groups before, I’ve found that doing the work on my own and following a plan given to me by a professional is the most effective for me, personally.
-That’s why I structured The Strengthen from The Inside Out Intensive with weekly emails detailing your homework, and every part of the schedule listed out to the T. It’s majorly effective if you’re more of a do-it-yourself-er.

 The bottom line of all these tools is this: you CAN overcome this.
 It’s just a deeply-ingrained habit.
 We have to gently work it back out like a splinter, and then it will heal up and you’ll have the ointment for whenever it gets inflamed again.
 Stretching a bit too far, am I?
 Ok, well, you catch my drift.